Payment Collection Solution for Small Business POS

 According to the Federal Reserve, electronic payments now account for over 70% of all consumer transactions.
 Understanding how your customers prefer to pay helps you optimize the checkout experience and reduce abandoned sales.
 When customers can pay quickly and easily using their preferred method, they are more likely to return.

-Integration with Business Management Systems
+Integration With Your Existing Business Management Systems

 QuickBooks integration is particularly valuable for small businesses that rely on this popular accounting platform.
 When sales data flows automatically from your POS to QuickBooks, you save hours of manual bookkeeping while ensuring your financial records stay accurate and up-to-date.